 After you cut along each outside stringer (not the middle!), flip the pallet over and do the same on the other side.

 WARNING: Pallets are usually made of timber that got rejected for other uses.
-It’s hard, often warped, has old broken nails imbedded in it, and generally is just a pain to work with.
+It’s hard, often warped, has old broken nails embedded in it, and generally is just a pain to work with.
 Be careful.
 Wear goggles.
 Repetitive work breeds carelessness.
 Trust me, I know.
 Use a hammer to knock the stinger off if it’s stubborn.

 Step 4: Detach the board from the middle stringer.

-Pull or remove any nails left in the board and stack it to the side.
+Pull or remove any nails left in the board and stack them to the side.
 I ended up having to rearrange and move my stacks of boards quite a few times as the pile grew.
 Think ahead.
-There’s going to be a LOT of stuff in your garage/shed/backyard.
+There’s going to be a lot of stuff in your garage/shed/backyard.
 You may also want to grade your boards, based on knots, warping, bark, etc. This will help later when you try to decide what to use for what job.

 Save the nails, too, if they’re straight.
-The blunt spiral nails are really the best type of fastener to use when you’re attaching the 3/4″ lumber to your playhouse.
+The blunt spiral nails are really the best type of fastener to use when you’re attaching the 3/4″ lumber to your pallet playhouse.
 They minimize splitting.
 You’ll be amazed at how many you end up keeping.